 Mix warm baby-bath water, 2 tablespoons of salt, and soda ash (follow instructions on the soda ash package), and soak the shirt in it for about 10 minutes.
 Wring the shirt thoroughly, the drier the better the absorption of colours.

 This step is more crucial than you think – it will determine the outcome of your shirt.
-Once your shirt takes the shape of a pie like this, carefully remove whatever it is that is holding the center.
+Once your shirt takes the shape of a pie like this, carefully remove whatever it is that is holding the centre.
 Make sure you don’t ruin the form.

 Put rubber bands like in the picture.
 Halfway through putting the rubber bands on, carefully turn the shirt over and continue putting on more rubber bands.
 The idea is to keep the shirt flat – no parts are bulging or higher than the others.